tbillington/bevy_best_practices/README.md

 The default Rust linker is often a significant portion of compile times.
 If you're using Bevys `dynamic_linking` described in the Development section this shouldn't be a big deal, however much faster linkers exist that you can experiment with such as LLD or mold.
 They are mentioned in the Bevy [getting started guide](https://bevyengine.org/learn/quick-start/getting-started/setup/#enable-fast-compiles-optional).

+TODO: Look into CPU features cross referenced with steam cpu feature support.
+See "Other Settings" at the bottom of [Steam Hardware Survey](https://store.steampowered.com/hwsurvey/Steam-Hardware-Software-Survey-Welcome-to-Steam).

 ### Development

 Here are the settings I use for the fastest iteration build times.
 If you require more performance in debug mode you can try the suggestions in the code snippet.
 I've generally found going above `opt-level = 2` doesn't give a meaningful increase for the compile time cost.